Windows 10 to Windows 11 Upgrade: Step‑by‑Step Tutorial

 Some problems and fixes while upgrading to Windows 11

 • Upgrade option not showing: Make sure you’re on Windows 10 version 2004 or later.
+For Windows 11 25H2, try enabling the “Get the latest updates as soon as they’re available” toggle in Windows Update settings.

 • TPM or Secure Boot errors: Enable TPM 2.0 and Secure Boot in your BIOS/UEFI settings, then try again.